BOTCoinNetwork/Botcoin/docs/giverny.rst

 Giverny Reference
 #################

-``giverny`` is the advanced configuration tool for the Monet Toolchain.
+``giverny`` is the advanced configuration tool for the Botcoin Network.

 The current subcommands are: